-The Victorian State Government owns the major component of the project area, including the lower reaches of the Barongarook Ck. and Meredith Park.
+The Victorian State Government1 owns the major component of the project area, including the lower reaches of the Barongarook Ck. and Meredith Park.
 The Colac Otway Shire Council is responsible for the day-to-day planning and management of the Lake Colac Foreshore under agreement with the state government.

 Lake Colac is the largest freshwater lake in Victoria and one of the defining geographic features of the Colac Otway Shire.
 The lake is valued for the recreational, environmental and economic opportunities that it provides.

-However, drought conditions between 1997 and 2009 saw water levels decline so dramatically that all significant water- based activities, and many associated land based activities, ceased.
-Forecasts are for a continuation of the climatic conditions that have severely impacted on water levels, and in turn use of the associated Foreshore.
+However, drought conditions between 1997 and 2009 resulted in a dramatic decline in water levels such that that all significant water- based activities, and many associated land based activities, ceased.
+Forecasts are for a continuation of the climatic conditions that have severely impacted on water levels, and in turn use of the associated foreshore.